ProjectAthenia/api/UPGRADE.md

 * code/app/Console/Kernel.php - This file has been completely reworked.
 * code/app/Listeners/User/Contact/ContactCreatedListener.php - Subject changed
 * code/app/Policies/ - Make sure to take special note while inspecting these files as the contact `IsAnEntity` was moved and then renamed to `IsAnEntityContract`
+* code/bootstrap/app.php - The namespace for the Exception Handler was updated

 Finally, the following directories now have a gitkeep to make sure the structure for the app stays in place